Change of Command Ceremony, May 26, 2021

 U.S. Army Lt.
-Col. Kevin M. Ward, incoming commander of 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, gives a speech during change of command ceremony under Covid-19 prevention condition at Caserma Del Din, May 26, 2021, Vicenza, Italy.
+Col. Kevin M. Ward, incoming Command 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, receives the colors from Col. Kenneth J. Burgess, commander of the 173rd Airborne Brigade during change of command ceremony under Covid-19 prevention condition at Caserma Del Din, May 26, 2021, Vicenza, Italy.
 The 173rd Airborne Brigade is the U.S. Army Contingency Response Force in Europe, capable of projecting ready forces anywhere in the U.S. European, Africa or Central Commands' areas of responsibility.
 (U.S. Army Photos by Paolo Bovo)

 |Date Taken: